Pixel-Inconsistency Modeling for Image Manipulation Localization

 We design three decoders to predict the potential manipulated regions, forgery boundaries, and reconstructed images.
 We finally introduce the Pixel-Inconsistency Data Augmentation (PIDA) strategy to explore the pixel-level forgery traces.
 PIDA is an effective approach that relies upon only real images for data augmentation.
 It guides the model to focus on capturing pixel-inconsistency artifacts rather than semantic forgery traces.
 The designed framework is trained end-to-end, jointly supervised by the binary mask and boundary labels.

-The key contributions of our work are: \begin{itemize} \item We establish a comprehensive benchmark assessing the generalization capabilities of 15 representative image forgery localization methods across 12 datasets.
-We also extend this benchmark to evaluate the robustness performance across six unseen image perturbation types, each with nine severity levels.
+The key contributions of our work are: \begin{itemize} \item We establish a comprehensive benchmark assessing the generalization capabilities of 16 representative image forgery localization methods across 12 datasets.
+We further extend this benchmark to evaluate the robustness performance across six unseen image perturbation types, each with nine severity levels.
 Additionally, we evaluate our designed model on sophisticated and advanced manipulations generated by modern Artificial Intelligence Generated Content (AIGC) techniques. \item We design a two-stream image manipulation localization framework comprising a local pixel dependency encoder, a global pixel dependency encoder, four feature fusion modules, and three decoders.
 The proposed model can effectively extract the pixel-inconsistency forgery fingerprints, leading to more generalized and robust manipulation localization performance. \item We introduce a Pixel-Inconsistency Data Augmentation strategy that exclusively utilizes real images to create the generated data.
 The proposed data augmentation drives the model to focus on capturing the inherent pixel-level artifacts rather than the semantic forgery clues, contributing to a forgery localization performance boost. \item Extensive quantitative and qualitative experimental results demonstrate that our proposed method consistently outperforms state-of-the-art in generalization and robustness evaluations.
 Comprehensive ablation experiments further illustrate the effectiveness of the designed components. \end{itemize}

 Sec.
 2 overviews prior work in image forgery localization and pixel dependency modeling.
 Sec.
 3 elaborates on the designed framework.
 Sec.
 4 presents comprehensive evaluation results under diverse experimental settings.
 Finally, Sec.
 5 concludes this paper and discusses current limitations and possible future research directions.